CZnavody19/fusb302-arduino/README.md

 # Open-Source Firmware for ZY12PDN USB-PD

+## Arduino framework

+#### This is a stripped down version of the Open-source firmware for USB Power Delivery trigger board based on an FUSB302B power delivery controller and a STM32F030F4 MCU.

+#### Only the communication with the FUSB302B is implemented.

+#### I made it work with the Arduino framework.

+### Below is the original README

 Open-source firmware for USB Power Delivery trigger board based on an FUSB302B power delivery controller and a STM32F030F4 MCU.

 <img src="doc/board.png" alt="ZY12PDN board" width="600">